 Generally, the coffee maker does not come with a milk frother when you purchase it.
 You have to buy a frother separately to make a delicious steamy cup of milk.
 However, some espressos machines that come with coffee steamers which you can use to make milk froth.
 There is a difference in taste and flavor when you make your milk froth with milk steamer and when you make with the electric milk frother

 Is it necessary to have a thermometer when frothing?

 You can have a thermometer if your milk frother doesn’t have a temperature indicator.
 The temperature of drinks such as lattes is approximately 122 degrees Fahrenheit while that of steam milk should not exceed 150 degrees Fahrenheit.
 Therefore it is vital to have a thermometer if your device doesn’t have temperature indicator because heating beyond these temperatures will result to formation deposits, unpleasant flavor and scalds milk.

 If you’re ready to start upping your coffee game, start learning the fine (and delicious) skill of latte art!
 I think all of these frothers will serve you well.
-For the serious latte artist, the Breville has the best pour and the all-in-one features you want in a quality frother.
+For the serious latte artist, the Breville at Amazon has the best pour and the all-in-one features you want in a quality frother.